 Access routes to Machu Picchu are somewhat limited given its remoteness.
 Travelers cannot take a car or bus to Aguas Calientes (or Machu Picchu Pueblo) – the small town that serves as Machu Picchu’s entrance gate – because there’s not a direct road.
 Some travelers hike the Inca Trail to the ruins, but most take the train.

-Bimodal service is offered during the region’s wet season, generally from November to April, when the section of track between Cusco and the town of Ollantaytambo closes due to higher risk of landslides: at this time travelers who buy PeruRail tickets from Cusco to the station in Aguas Calientes experience a combination of both bus and train transit to Machu Picchu.
+Bimodal service is offered during the region’s wet season, generally from November to April, when the section of track between Cusco and the town of Ollantaytambo closes due to higher risk of landslides.
+At this time travelers who buy PeruRail tickets from Cusco to the station in Aguas Calientes experience a combination of both bus and train transit to Machu Picchu.
+Learn more about when is best to visit Machu Picchu here.

 Bimodal service details depend on the type of train you take.